mrhaseebmohammed/HelloWorld/README.md

  Write unit tests to support the API.

-# To run unit tests
+# To run unit tests:
 Navigate to the HelloWorldAPITests folder and run in order:
 1. dotnet restore
 2. dotnet build
 3. dotnet run

-# To run API
+# To run API:
 Navigate to the HelloWorldAPI folder and run in order:
 1. dotnet restore
 2. dotnet build
 3. dotnet run

-# To run console application.
+# To run console application:
 Ensure HelloWorldAPI is running.
 Navigate to the HelloWorldConsole folder and run in order:
 1. dotnet restore
 2. dotnet build